npmcomponent/layerssss-todc-bootstrap/README.md

+# Component version of the todc-bootstrap framework

+## Installation

+Follow instructions from the [Component framework](https://github.com/component)

 # Overview #

 This is a Google-styled theme for Twitter Bootstrap.
 Because I'm a fan of the new Google UI seen in Gmail, Docs, Calendar, etc, I decided to reproduce